Charles Johnston (travel writer): Political difficulties on arrival in Shewa

 On 22 May 1842 Johnston reached what he described as the first frontier station of Shewa, a place he called Dinnomalee.
 This was a place where camel caravans were received and paid duties to the governor of the area.
 Johnston was provided with accommodation at a settlement called Farree, the first time Johnston had slept in a house since leaving Tadjoura in March.

-Johnston subsequently met with the local governor known as Wallasmah Mahomed, who was a hereditary governor of the Efat province within Shewa and claimed descent from the military leader Ahmad ibn Ibrahim al-Ghazi, who had invaded Abyssinia three centuries earlier.
+Johnston subsequently met with the local governor known as Walasma Mahomed, who was a hereditary governor of the Ifat province within Shewa and claimed descent from the military leader Ahmad ibn Ibrahim al-Ghazi, who had invaded Abyssinia three centuries earlier.
 All the diplomatic correspondence Johnston had with him for the British Embassy was confiscated.
 Johnston told Wallasmah Mahomed that Queen Victoria would be angry when she heard how her embassy’s correspondence was confiscated, but Wallasmah Mahomed responded by threatening to put Johnston in chains.
 Johnston was told that he could not travel onwards to the British Embassy in the capital Ankober, but must remain at Farree, until the King Sahle Selassie gave orders that he could advance.
 Two sentinels kept watch over Johnston to ensure his compliance.
 Eventually members of the British Embassy became aware of Johnston’s captivity and Mr Scott, a surveying draftsman attached to the embassy, rode to meet Johnston.
 However, Scott was told that as he had travelled without permission, he too was now captive until the King decided he could leave.

 On 30 May 1842 a message arrived from the King that Johnston could proceed to a settlement called Angolalla, which was West of Ankober.
 On 31 May Johnston set off for Ankober, passing through a town called Aliyu Amba on the journey.
 At Ankober he dined at the recently established British Embassy, before travelling onwards the same day to Angolalla, where he met with the ambassador Captain Harris.
 The supplies Johnston had brought with him were taken to Angolalla and deposited in the palace yard, where the King commanded that they should be opened in his presence.
 After the first few were opened he gave permission for the British Embassy to take them.